 - Too much of WASp may be produced causing other problems

-- The virus may cause unintended problems such as the cases of leukemia that were seen with a few patients with SCID5.
+- The virus may cause unintended problems such as the

 - The inactivated HIV virus may become contagious at some point.